IgniteUI/igniteui-xplat-docs/doc/en/components/list.md

 ## API References

 In this article we covered a lot of ground with the list web component.
-We created a list of contact items and used some additional Ignite UI for Web Components inside our list items, like avatars and buttons.
+First, we created a simple list with text items.
+Then, we created a list of contact items and added functionality to them by using some additional Ignite UI Web Components, like avatars and buttons.
+Finally, we changed the component's appearance through the exposed CSS parts.

 * [IgcListComponent]()
 * [IgcListHeaderComponent]()